-- Instance List: A list of all the instance IPs within the cluster.
-Click any instance in the list to see details about it.
+- Node List: A list of all the node IPs within the cluster.
+Click any node in the list to see details about it.

 - Cluster Summary: A summary of details about the cluster, including the version of Vertica running on the cluster and the number of hosts.
-If the cluster is running on cloud-platform resources such as AWS, you can also see region and instance type information.
+If the cluster is running on AWS resources, you can also see region and instance type information.

 - Databases: Lists all databases monitored by MC and their current state.

-- At the bottom of the Databases section, click Create New to create a new empty database.
+- At the bottom of the Databases section, click Create New to create a new empty database using Management Console.

 - This section also lists any Vertica databases on this cluster, if existing, that are not yet monitored by Management Console.
 See Importing an Existing Database Into MC for the process of importing a discovered database.

-The following image shows an overview of a 7-node cluster, which was created in MC using a Cloud Formation Template.
-This cluster has a running Eon Mode database on it.
+The screen capture below shows an overview of a 3-node on-premises cluster, which was created using the command line and imported into Management Console.
+This cluster has a running Enterprise Mode database on it.

-If you installed Vertica from the AWS Marketplace using AWS resources, MC offers cluster management operations that are specific to the cloud.
-Using MC, you can manage a cluster running on AWS without going to the AWS console.
+If you installed Vertica from the AWS Marketplace using AWS resources, Management Console offers cluster management operations that are specific to the cloud.
+In this way, you can manage a cluster running on AWS without going to the AWS console.

-If you upgrade the cluster's Vertica version manually through the command line, AWS management operations in MC become disabled for the cluster, even if you created that cluster using MC.
-Make sure to upgrade the cluster's Vertica version through MC in order to preserve AWS management capabilities for that cluster in MC.
+If you upgrade the cluster's Vertica version manually through the command line, AWS management operations in MC become disabled for the cluster, even if you created that cluster using Management Console.
+Make sure to upgrade the cluster's Vertica version through Management Console in order to preserve AWS management capabilities for that cluster in Management Console.

-In the screen capture below, the Cluster page shows a 7-node cluster, which was provisioned using the Cluster Creation wizard.
-See Provisioning a New Vertica Cluster and Database on AWS in MC.
+In the screen capture below, the Cluster page shows a 4-node cluster, which was provisioned using the Cluster Creation wizard.
+(See Provision a New Vertica Cluster and Database on AWS Resources.)

 You can perform the following operations on your cluster through the cluster page:

-- Reboot Cluster: Restart all instances in the cluster.
+- Reboot Cluster.
+Restart all instances in the cluster.
 Available under the Advanced menu at the top of the page.
-Note: Reboot Cluster is currently available only on AWS.

 - For Enterprise Mode databases, this operation permanently deletes any data you had on the cluster or its databases.